Accounting 101 - Financial Accounting » Spring 2021 » Chapter 4 Quiz

 Effective internal control over cash includes the requirement that:

-The person who makes deposits should NOT record the deposits.
+D. The same person who makes deposits should also record the deposits.

 Question #11